-DIPG Advocacy Group and the undersigned organizations are asking for your attention to H. Res.
-114, the DIPG Awareness Resolution, and thus to the leading disease-related cause of childhood mortality in the United States: pediatric brain cancer.
+DIPG Advocacy Group and the undersigned are asking for your attention to H. Res.
+114, the DIPG Awareness Resolution, and thus to the leading cancer-related cause of childhood mortality in the United States: pediatric brain cancer.
 After 4 years have passed and a third introduction, little has changed for these children.
 As we clearly outline below, little has changed for them in decades.
 By the end of this session of Congress and roughly 2000 more deaths from DIPG alone, we request that with a significant showing of bipartisan support for this Resolution you would allow giving it due consideration for a House vote by suspension of rules.
-From your unique position, we are calling upon your moral integrity as leaders of the House of Representatives, that body designated with the most direct source of representation for the American People by our US Constitution, to help us to raise greater national awareness to this hidden tragedy in American life, that the appropriate resources and creativity would be alerted to this urgent, unmet need in our society today.
+From your unique position, we are calling upon your leadership to help raise greater national awareness to this hidden tragedy in American life, that the appropriate resources and creativity would be alerted to this urgent, unmet need in our society today.

-Amid a barrage of commercials asserting that 80% of children survive cancer due to our success with certain types of leukemia, DIPG is truly the hidden, untold story of childhood cancer.
+Amid a barrage of commercials asserting that 80% of children survive cancer due to our success with certain types of leukemia, DIPG represents the hidden, untold story of childhood cancer.
 Brain cancers lead in childhood cancer incidence and lead in childhood cancer deaths.
-DIPG, diffuse intrinsic pontine glioma, is the 2nd most common pediatric brain tumor and the leading cause of death in children afflicted with brain cancer, represents a significant portion of the annual childhood cancer death toll.
+DIPG, diffuse intrinsic pontine glioma, is the 2nd most common pediatric brain tumor and the leading cause of death in children afflicted with brain cancer, representing a significant portion of the annual childhood cancer death toll.
 There has been no change in its standard treatment protocol, nor its prognosis, since Neil Armstrong’s daughter Karen died of it in 1962.
-You may not have heard of DIPG because most all of the children die and the families are devasted and not prone to hopeful advocacy.
+You may not have heard of DIPG because most all of the children die and the families too devastated to be inclined to hopeful advocacy.
 The few of us who can speak out, speak for countless others who cannot.
 We are asking for your help.

-DIPG is not the success story people want to hear, but until we have more awareness of this tragedy in our society today, solutions for children with brain cancer will remain elusive; modest allocations for childhood cancer legislation will continue to be a fight for our advocates where there should be little question.
-Parents will continue to hear that there are no solutions for their children, as they helplessly witness their decline and death, because “the numbers aren’t great enough for investors” in the wealthiest country in the world.
-By simply allowing this Resolution to move forward, you have the power to bring hope and to affect change, to help bring needed attention and resources to our scientists who need more support for this crucial, and valuable, research which now is funded almost entirely by parents who have already paid the ultimate price.
+DIPG is not the success story people want to hear, but until we have more awareness of this tragedy and failure, frankly, of the medical research investment culture to recognize the urgent, unmet needs of children with cancer, solutions for them will remain elusive; modest allocations for childhood cancer legislation will continue to be a fight for our advocates where there should be little question of merit.
+Parents will continue to hear that there are no solutions for their children with DIPG, as they helplessly witness their decline and death, because “the numbers aren’t great enough for investors” in the wealthiest country in the world.
+By simply allowing this Resolution to move forward, you have the power to bring hope and to affect change, to help bring needed attention and resources to our scientists who need more support for this crucial, and valuable, research* which now is funded almost entirely by parents who have already paid the ultimate price.

 DIPG Advocacy Group